sharedassumptions/peoples-guide-to-philosophy/peoples-guide-to-philosophy.md

 Obviously no linear, formulaic process is going to be an ideal approach to discussion.
 Discussion is a highly non-linear and creative process.
 So these suggestions should be taken in a non-definitive and flexible way.

-Let us now move past the personal and interpersonal areas of life to consider philosophy's applicability to almost everything else.

-So far we've discussed in some depth what philosophy can be used for, and why you should care to finish this book.
+So far we've discussed in some depth what philosophy is good for, and why you should care to finish this book.
 Let's now return to our original question: what is philosophy?

 "Philosophy" is a term whose origins go back to Ancient Greece, where Socrates and his followers were the first to my knowledge to call themselves philosophers.
 "Philosophy" comes from the Greek *philosophia*, often translated as "love of wisdom."
 In subsequent times, "philosophy" came to refer to all areas of knowledge, from mathematics to occult magic.